nkondapa/nkondapa.github.io/_pages/teaching.md

 **EE 148**:
 *Selected Topics in Computational Vision*

 I gave a lecture on transformers, their relationship to vision transformers, and the intuition behind attention.
-I also briefly discussed the practical differences in how CNNs and ViTs process images.
+I also briefly discussed the practical differences in how CNNs and ViTs process images.<br style="line-height: 10px" />
 [[PDF Slides]](../files/lectures/transformers_2022/transformers_lecture.pdf) [[Keynote Slides]](../files/lectures/transformers_2022/transformers_lecture.key)

 ### 2021